 Having been hit with cancer for the second time that same year, Segedi didn’t know if he would have the time, resources or sheer will to organize an event like Victory Day.

-Victory Day gives special needs children an opportunity to play football in a stadium, with cheerleaders, a scoreboard and announcers.
+Victory Day gives in a stadium, with cheerleaders, a scoreboard and announcers.

 Before he could plan Victory Day, Segedi had to get treatment for his second round of cancer.